Ridesharing Driver

 Some Uber drivers don’t like reservations: Why your reservation is getting cancelled

-The benefits of Uber reserve come with some drawbacks for drivers.
+The benefits of Uber Reserve come with some drawbacks for drivers.
 Some drivers cancel reservations or never accept them to begin with.

 Let’s say your upfront reservation price was $25.
 If there is unexpected surge pricing at the time of your ride, it might mean that your driver could get paid more for another ride that uses the current market price.